-The United States Marine Corps’ birthday is commemorated on USCM Day every year on November 10 with a cake-cutting ceremony and a traditional ball.
+The United States Marine Corps’ birthday is commemorated on USMC Day every year on November 10 with a cake-cutting ceremony and a traditional ball.
 The Continental Marines were formed on the same day in 1775.
 Today, there are over 200,000 Marines (active-duty and reserve) organized into four divisions and stationed at Camp Pendleton, California; Okinawa, Japan; New Orleans, Louisiana; and Camp Lejeune, North Carolina.

 History of USMC Day